aminophen/plautopatch/README.md

 - plextcolortbl.sty:
     Patch for colortbl.sty (by David Carlisle­) to improve compatibility with plext.sty in pLaTeX.
     Can be used on pLaTeX/upLaTeX.
+- plarydshln.sty:
+    Patch for arydshln.sty (by Hiroshi Nakashima­) to improve compatibility with pLaTeX/upLaTeX kernels.
+    Can be used on pLaTeX/upLaTeX.
 - plextarydshln.sty:
     Patch for arydshln.sty (by Hiroshi Nakashima­) to improve